jbear05/ai-predictive-maintenance/README.md

 # Or run with existing data (skips download)
 python run_pipeline.py --skip-download

-# Launch the interactive dashboard
+# Or launch the interactive dashboard if you already have processed csv data
 python run_dashboard.py
 ```